|Writing is probably good for you.|

 Why do I write better?
 Because it is something to do to fill in the emptiness.
 When Maslow's needs are met I think we are less prone to be creative.
 It is the pang of hunger and thirst that spurs us on to aesthetic heights.

 The hungry artist is the short-lived artist but his art is intense.
 I think Arthur Rimbaud was such an artist.
-He wrote till he exhausted himself.
+He wrote until he exhausted himself.
 He wrote first then ate later.
 Even then it was not so much as a need but visceral.
 A part of creativity.
 His eating became his aesthetic.

 I cannot be an Arthur Rimbaud.
 I enjoy creature comforts.
 Take-out.
 Lunch on a subway bench.
 A gin and tonic after work.